 Definition of Financial Analysis Example

-Financial analysis example is the investigation of business results and financial reports with the aim to understand the performance of the entity.
+A financial analysis example is the investigation of business results and financial reports with the aim to understand the performance of the entity.
 The analysis covers the facets of the profitability, liquidity, and solvency of the business.
-This, in turn, helps to make decisions with regards to investing, policy or determining the future state of action.
+This, in turn, helps to make decisions with regards to investing, policy, or determining the future state of action.
 The analysis can take place in corporate finance or for investment finance.
-The corporate finance deals with NPV, IRR calculation of a prospective project whereas investment finance analysis deals with understanding the competitive benefit in investing amongst a slew of competitive firms for an investor.
+Corporate finance deals with NPV, IRR calculation of a prospective project whereas investment finance analysis deals with understanding the competitive benefit in investing amongst a slew of competitive firms for an investor.

 Financial analysis exists in various forms and some of the forms are discussed below:

 Let’s take an example to understand the calculation of the Financial Analysis in a better manner.

 #1 Financial Analysis Example – Liquidity Ratio Analysis

 It is a measure of the timeliness with which an entity would be able to clear out its imminent liabilities.
 The creditworthiness of an entity depends on how the number of liquid assets it possesses.
 An unfavorable ratio would mean uncertainty with regards to the fulfillment of the external liabilities and thereby raising questions on its future.

 This ratio analysis though should be considered the payment cycle of the entity and the seasonal fluctuation.
 For example- if the payment cycle is in progress, the cash with the entity would obviously be low thereby not giving the correct picture of the financial situation.
 The ratios could be of the following kinds